Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \section{Results}

-We use \persist to analyse two publicly available Visium spatial transcriptomics data sets \cite{kpmp_paper, cardiac_paper}, and one internal Mass Spectrometry Imaging (MSI) data set.
-We also compare the performance of SpatialDE, SPARK-X and Sepal on the spatial transcriptomics data sets.
-The spatial transcriptomics data sets were chosen as they both contain multiple samples of varying, well-defined disease phenotypes, and within each data set all samples were collected using the same data generation protocols.
-The two data sets also represent two ``ends" of the spatial transcriptomics spectrum with respect to data complexity: \cite{kpmp_paper} contains samples with highly variant and quite complex morphology, where the expression was measured over a small number of relatively large wells, whereas \cite{cardiac_paper} mostly contains samples with comparatively simple tissue morphology, with gene expression resolved over a large number of smaller (though still supra-cellular) wells.
+We evaluate the capabilities of the CoSS for detecting spatial structure in gene expression on two public Visium spatial transcriptomics data sets \cite{kpmp_paper, cardiac_paper}.
+These data sets were chosen as they both contain multiple samples of varying, well-defined disease phenotypes, and within each data set all samples were collected using the same data generation protocols.
+The two data sets also represent two ends of the spatial transcriptomics spectrum with respect to data complexity; \cite{kpmp_paper} contains samples with highly variant and quite complex morphology, where expression was measured over a small number of relatively large wells, while \cite{cardiac_paper} mostly contains samples with comparatively simple tissue morphology, with gene expression resolved over a much larger number of smaller (though still supracellular) wells .

+For the results in this section we provide some biological interpretation, but our main focus is on the ability of our persistent homology pipeline to automatically detect patterns of spatial structure in large data sets.
+We are principally interested in a) what forms of spatial structure we are able to detect, b) how consistent the results are across samples of varying morphology and size, and c) whether topology exhibits any unique capabilities for spatial structure detection in comparison to other popularly used methodologies.
+In particular, throughout we compare results obtained using our topology based pipeline to those obtained using SpatialDE, SPARK-X and Sepal.
+These methods were chosen to represent popularly used SVG identification methods, and the diverse range of methodologies deployed for this task; SpatialDE is based on Gaussian process regression, SPARK-X uses covariance tests, and Sepal deploys mathematical models of diffusion.